IntelsenseAI/intelsense-shoonya/README.md

 ### Backend Setup
 Access the backend at http://localhost:8000/

-Explore the Swagger API at http://localhost:8000/swagger/
+Explore Swagger API at http://localhost:8000/swagger/

 Initial steps:

 1. Go to http://localhost:8000/admin/
 2. Log in with the following information:
-    - Email_address: `admin@gmail.com`
+    - Email_address: `admin@intelsense.com`
     - Password: `adminpassword`
 3. Navigate to `Users` section
-   - Click on `admin@gmail.com` to view user details
+   - Click on `admin@intelsense.com` to view user details
    - Fill in at least the following fields:
         - username
         - First_name